coderefinery/hpc-containers/content/sharing.rst

        pip install numpy

-Here we saw that we use the python base image (for instance from `<https://hub.docker.com/_/python>`_ and in addtion we install some more software: numpy (and we bind mount a custom file into the image).
+Here we saw that we use the python base image (for instance from `<https://hub.docker.com/_/python>`_ and in addition we install some more
+software: numpy (and we bind mount a custom file into the image).

 Building upon base-images is used extensively: The python image is not just python, it is again based on an another image (``FROM buildpack-deps:bookworm``) , which itself is based on another image and so on.

 .. figure:: img/dockerfile_python_image.png

-We can trail though the Dockerfiles hopefully linked to via the image registrery page and we find the following dependency:
+We can trail though the Dockerfiles hopefully linked to via the image registry page and we find the following dependency:

 Image dependency